-Customer orders may include the loan of an OCS Console as well as OCS disposable sets.
+Customer orders may include the loan of an OCS Console as well as OCS disposable sets used in each transplant procedure.
 When we loan the OCS Console to the customer, we retain title to the console at all times and do not require minimum purchase commitments from the customer related to any OCS products.
-In such cases, we invoice the customer for OCS disposable sets based on customer orders received and the prices set forth in the customer agreement.
-Over time, we typically recover the cost of the loaned OCS Console through the customer's continued purchasing of OCS disposable sets.
+In such cases, we invoice the customer for OCS disposable sets based on customer orders received for each new transplant procedure and the prices set forth in the customer agreement.
+Over time, we typically recover the cost of the loaned OCS Console through the customer's continued purchasing and use of additional OCS disposable sets.
 For these reasons, we have determined that part of the arrangement consideration for the disposable set is an implied rental payment for use of the OCS Console.
 Therefore, we allocate the arrangement consideration between the lease deliverables (i.e., the OCS Console) and non-lease deliverables (i.e., the OCS disposable sets) based on the relative estimated standalone selling price of each distinct performance obligation.
 To date, the amounts allocated to lease deliverables have been insignificant.